 - Impracticable – see the interpretation of Impracticable at PSA1080

 Use this flowchart to help you decide whether a PSA is appropriate.

 - have already been (or should have been) paid under deduction of tax

-Consider all PSA applications positively.
-When you are satisfied that an applicationmeets the terms and conditions of the statutory scheme an agreement can be set up.
+Consider all PSA applications positively and if an application meets the statutory requirements an agreement can be set up.

-However, an employer does not have entitlement to a PSA, and you may refuse to enter intoan agreement if
+However, an employer is not have entitled to a PSA, and you may refuse to enter into an agreement if

 - you are not satisfied that the employer will fulfil the terms of the agreement